DukeNukemCentral/DNZH-PC-Port-Community/README.md

 # DNZH_InfinityHour-PC

 A Work in Progress PC port of Duke Nukem Zero Hour using decomp code.
 Since it modified version of Build Engine, the code is there.
-It just needs to be ported over SDL and requires some modification under the hood to help streamline moddding more easily.
+It just needs to be ported over to some framework and requires some modification under the hood to help streamline moddding more easily.

 ## What's planned
 Here a rough idea what is planned so far.